EvaMaeRey/ggplyr/README.md

 - pedro alpho
 - Jonathan Sidi ggedit

-# Part 2.
-Packaging and documentation 🚧 ✅
+# Packaging and documentation 🚧 ✅

 ## minimal requirements for github package.
 Have you: